 The moment you know it’s mold, you need to take immediate action and opt for mold remediation before the growth spreads.

-You will need to call an attic mold removal service as soon as possible.
+You will need to call an attic mold removal service as soon as possible if you suspect a mold issue, particularly a toxic mold issue.

 The quote for services should be free and you will have the opportunity to ask questions.